Yasmin Moslem

 06 Jan 2022 » nmt

-Training a robust generic model is an interesting task; however, when you want to customize your Machine Translation model to observe the terminology and style of a certain domain or client, Domain Adaptation comes to life.
+Training a robust generic model is an interesting task.
+However, when you want to customize your Machine Translation model to observe the terminology and style of a certain domain or client, Domain Adaptation comes to life.
 In previous posts, we discussed several approaches to Domain Adaptation.
-In this post, we are going to concentrate on a very effective approach called Mixed Fine-Tuning.
+In this post, we are going to concentrate on a very effective approach called Mixed Fine-Tuning, originally proposed by Chu et al., 2017.

 1. Building a baseline NMT model, e.g. a generic model.